Ultimate Glute Workout for Hypertrophy

 What role does nutrition play in glute hypertrophy?

 Proper nutrition is essential for muscle growth, including the glutes.
-Consuming an adequate amount of protein, carbohydrates, and healthy fats, as well as staying hydrated, can support muscle recovery and growth.
-Additionally, consuming enough calories to support muscle growth is important.
+Consuming enough protein, carbohydrates, and fats—as well as staying hydrated and eating enough total calories—can support muscle recovery and growth.